parthvyas-ai/Automotive-vehicle-spec-extractor/README.md

 ## Acknowledgments

-I would like to express our gratitude to the Hugging Face community for the all-MiniLM-L6-v2 Embeddings model, and OpenAI for providing the GPT-3.5 Turbo model through their API.
+I would like to express my gratitude to the Hugging Face community for the all-MiniLM-L6-v2 Embeddings model, and OpenAI for providing the GPT-3.5 Turbo model through their API.

 ---